-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and only loans made to students who borrowed while enrolled at your institution.

-Include: 2018 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
+Include: 2019 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2018 and June 30, 2019.